 There are many tools and techniques exist in project management to improve the project planning and monitoring capabilities.
-Earned Value Management EVM techniqe is one of the most widely used techniqe across all industries.
+Earned Value Management EVM techniqe is one of the most widely used one across all industries.
 Earned Value Management EVM is a project management technique used for measuring project performance and progress by combining cost and schedule measurements.
-Planned Value, Actual Cost and Earned Value are essential measurements of earned value management.
+Planned Value, Actual Cost and Earned Value are essential measurements of this system.
 Primavera P6 Earned Value Management EVM feature enables to make earned value calculations to analyze the schedule and cost performance of a project.
 In this article we will review the Earned Value calculations of Primavera P6 by using a sample project.

 Earned Value Management EVM